phage-nz/infosec-bazaar/emulation/readme.md

 - Clone or download ("Clone or download" > "Download ZIP") the Atomic Red Team project from: https://github.com/redcanaryco/atomic-red-team/
 - Discard all except the atomics folder.
-- Drop my patched T1086.yml into the T1086 atomics folder.
-It fixes a problem with the HTA test command syntax.
 - Into the same folder, pull emulate.py and python-requirements.txt
 - Manually install the pre-req's described in atomic-requirements.txt (not exhaustive, there may be others needed - you'll be informed when generating a config) and use pip to install Python requirements from python-requirements.txt:
 ```